Review by Ian Keogh

 The core mission at the heart of The Weatherman is not going to be resolved any time soon as LeHoup throws in more characters, few of them with redeeming characteristics, and more delays.
 Amanda knows she has to keep Nathan alive, but that’s not of the slightest concern to the assorted cut-throats operating on Mars, and there’s a very good reason she can’t make public why he’s so important.
 For anyone who chooses to see it, it’s a very much a secondary concern, but LeHoup is also running a few parallels with the way some people see the world today.

 Once the story kicks into gear the creators maintain a fantastic pace that mirrors the urgency of the situation, and it rarely lets up as Nathan stumbles from one danger to the next.
-There’s an imaginative sadism to what he goes through, but by the end also a clearer purpose to be picked up in volume two.
+There’s an imaginative sadism to what he goes through, but by the end also a clearer purpose to be picked up in Vol. 2.